The Equalizer (film): Promotion and marketing

 The first official image from the film was released on December 6, 2013.
 On August 6, 2012, Sony had originally planned on an April 11, 2014 release date, but on July 5, 2013, the released date pushed back to September 26, 2014.
 The first official poster for the film was released on April 16, 2014.
 On April 22, USA Today revealed photos from the film.
 On May 24, the trailer for the film was released.
 On June 12, another official trailer for the film was released.
 On July 16, the IMAX poster for the film was released.

+Innovative marketing tactics were employed for the film's promotion, including placing a viral ad in The New York Times Sunday classifieds, generating buzz and intrigue among potential viewers.
+Denzel Washington's commanding presence in the lead role was a key factor in drawing audiences, with his portrayal serving as a major selling point in promotional materials.

+Social media campaigns and targeted advertising further bolstered anticipation for the film's release, engaging with audiences across various platforms.
+The release date shift from April to September allowed for a more strategic positioning, capitalizing on a less competitive market window and ultimately contributing to the film's box office success.

 Theatrical release

-The film had a premiere at the 2014 Toronto International Film Festival on September 7, 2014.
-Sony released the film in IMAX screen theaters worldwide on September 26, 2014.
+The film's premiere was held at the 2014 Toronto International Film Festival on September 7, 2014.
+Sony released the film in theaters worldwide on September 26, 2014.

+At the Toronto International Film Festival premiere, Denzel Washington and Chloe Grace Moretz captivated audiences with their dynamic performances, generating early excitement and positive reviews.
+Following its festival debut, The Equalizer received widespread acclaim, solidifying anticipation for its global theatrical release on September 26, 2014.